 I can’t speak to the origin of “pass away” in common parlance for death.
 The funeral industry has certainly embraced the use of it.
 Again, this isn’t a malicious use of the euphemism.
 They are likely trying to protect people’s feelings.
 But, there may have been a theological driver here too.

-For some folks, we may not be able to confidently speak well of their state after death.
+For some folks, we may not be able to speak well confidently about their state after death.
 With no evidence of Christianity, there’s no hope of salvation or resurrection to eternal life.
 We should and do hope that something is hidden from us.
-But, some dwell in sin and separation from God by their own doing.
+But some dwell in sin and separation from God by their own doing.

 Other Christian traditions place great importance on our actions regarding God.
 A Baptist may be disinclined to trust in infant baptism.
 They believe that, contrary to the scriptures, a person must make a public confession as an adult and be baptized for the first time, or again, as an outward sign of the internal decision to accept Jesus.
 When a Romanist or a Lutheran dies, the Baptist may not have a full-throated confidence in their rest in Christ.
 This finds confidence in the works and words of man, not God.